Stochastic Optimal Control via Local Occupation Measures: Extensions

-such that Assumption \ref{ass:poly_jump} is satisfied.
 The goal of the control problem is to stabilize the protein level in the cell at a desired value of 10 molecules.
 To that end, we choose to minimize the stage cost

 over the horizon $[0,10]$.